Can Hydroponic Growing be Classified as Organic?

 In looking at natural systems in lakes, ponds, and rivers, aquaponics takes the next step in developing self-sustaining ecosystems in hydroponics growing.
 In the mini biospheres created by aquaponic growers, fish waste provides nutrients to crops.
 In turn, both fish and plants are harvested as food sources.

-Unlike industrial farming, where an astounding amount of energy goes into producing crops, aquaponics systems are known as “closed-loop” systems.
-Because, they don’t require any additional energy inputs (fertilizer, water, etc.) to continue to produce both foods from both fish and plants.
+Unlike industrial farming, where an astounding amount of energy and materials go into producing crops, aquaponics farms are known as “closed-loop” systems.
+Because, they don’t require any additional energy inputs (fertilizer, water, etc.) to continue to produce both foods from both fish and plants.organic hydroponics

 Summary: Organic Hydroponics and Soil Growing